-- Improperly obtaining or providing examination questions before the examination or aiding someone else to do so. - 2.
+- 1. Improperly obtaining or providing examination questions before or after the examination or aiding someone else to do so. - 2.
 Using an unauthorized calculator (as defined in the Syllabus) or other mechanical aid that is not permitted. - 3.
-Looking in the examination envelope before the instruction to begin is given. - 4.
-Marking or otherwise writing on the examination booklet or answer sheet before the instruction to begin is given. - 5.
-Making any changes, additions, deletions, or otherwise marking, erasing, or writing on the examination booklet or answer sheet after the time for the examination has expired. - Having access to or consulting notes, books or other unauthorized materials or devices during the examination. - 7.
-Looking at or copying from another candidate's paper. - 8.
-Enabling another candidate to copy from one's paper. - 9.
-Talking or otherwise communicating with another candidate during the examination. - 10.
-Disturbing other candidates during the examination. - 11.
-Consulting other persons during the examination. - 12.
-Copying questions, answers, or answer choices to take from the examination. - 13.
-Taking an examination booklet from the examination room. - 14.
-Taking an examination for another candidate. - 15.
-Arranging to have another person take an examination for the candidate. - 16.
-Threatening or physically or verbally abusing a supervisor or proctor responsible for curbing or reporting improper conduct.

-- 17. Disclosing the contents of an examination to any other person without authorization from CAS - 18.
-Presenting false information on an examination application. - 19.
-Failing to remain in the examination room for a minimum of two hours during the examination (for examinations with this requirement). - 20.
-Failing to follow other examination instructions. - Accessing or using a communication device (PDA, cell phone, tablet, etc.) during the exam or while at the exam site. - 22.
-Interfering with the operation of CAS network system, examination platform, or server, including but not limited to accessing or attempting to access examination results through unauthorized means before the official release of results by the CAS. - 23.
+Having access to or consulting notes, books or other unauthorized materials or devices during the examination. - 4.
+Talking or otherwise communicating with another candidate during the examination. - 5.
+Disturbing other candidates during the examination. - 6.
+Consulting other persons during the examination. - 7.
+Copying questions, answers, or answer choices to take from the examination. - 8.
+Taking any of the laminated spiral notebooks from the examination room. - 9.
+Arranging to have another person take an examination for the candidate. - 10.
+Threatening or physically or verbally abusing a supervisor or proctor responsible for curbing or reporting improper conduct. - 11.
+Disclosing the contents of an examination to any other person without authorization from the CAS.
+This includes, but is not limited to, discussion on internet forums or social media. - 12.
+Presenting false information on an examination application. - 13.
+Failing to remain in the examination room for a minimum of two hours during the examination (for examinations with this requirement). - 14.
+Failing to follow other examination instructions. - 15.
+Accessing or using a communication device (cell phone, tablet, etc.) during the examination or while at the examination site. - 16.
+Interfering with the operation of CAS network system, examination platform, or server, including but not limited to accessing or attempting to access examination results through unauthorized means before the official release of results by the CAS. - 17.
 Conducting or engaging in any other improper activities that affects the integrity of CAS examinations as determined by CAS.